 This may sound like a far-fetched idea.
 Nearly too good to be true, even though the reasons for moving there are pretty obvious.

-But the great news is you can make it happen with the power of proper planning and preparation.
+But the great news is you can make it happen with proper planning and preparation.
 This is despite being a not-an-easy goal.

-People, especially girls from far and wide, including India, flock to Korea each year to travel, pursue higher studies, or start a new career.
+People, especially girls from far and wide, including India, flock to Korea yearly to travel, pursue higher studies, or start a new career.

 How easy or difficult is finding a job in Korea for Indians?
 Is it worth it?
 What do you need, and which visa to get?
 How to apply?